RhetTbull/sphinx_click_custom/README.md

     click.echo(f"Processing with format: {format}")
 ```

-When you run `myapp process --help` in the terminal, you see the beautiful custom help with emojis, examples, and additional context.
-But when you document it with standard `sphinx_click`, you only get the basic docstring "Process data files with various formats." - all the custom content is lost!
+When you run `myapp process --help` in the terminal, you see the custom help with examples and additional context.
+But when you document it with standard `sphinx_click`, you only get the basic docstring "Process data files with various formats." - all the custom content is lost.

 ## The Solution: sphinx_click_custom

-`sphinx_click_custom` solves this problem by **intercepting calls to `super().get_help()`** and seamlessly integrating custom help content while maintaining sphinx_click's superior formatting for options, arguments, and other elements.
+`sphinx_click_custom` solves this problem by **intercepting calls to `super().get_help()`** and seamlessly integrating custom help content while maintaining sphinx_click's formatting for options, arguments, and other elements.

 ### Key Features

-✅ **Preserves custom help content** - All your enhanced help text is captured
+* **Preserves custom help content** - All your enhanced help text is captured
-✅ **Maintains sphinx_click formatting** - Options, arguments, and usage are formatted identically to sphinx_click
+* **Maintains sphinx_click formatting** - Options, arguments, and usage are formatted identically to sphinx_click
-✅ **Perfect inline placement** - Custom content appears exactly where you intended
+* **Perfect inline placement** - Custom content appears exactly where you intended
-✅ **Zero code changes required** - Works with existing custom Click commands
+* **Zero code changes required** - Works with existing custom Click commands
-✅ **Automatic detection** - Intelligently handles different custom help patterns
-✅ **Full Click feature support** - Works with groups, subcommands, arguments, environment variables, etc.
+* **Full Click feature support** - Works with groups, subcommands, arguments, environment variables, etc.

 ## Installation